 If you have applied for disability benefits and your disability claim has been denied, you may have several legal options available to you – including appealing your case administratively with your insurance company or filing a lawsuit against your insurance company in federal court.

-The experienced Texas disability insurance attorneys at the Law Offices of J. Price McNamara are committed to helping you pursue the disability benefits you need.
+The experienced Texas disability insurance attorneys at the J. Price McNamara ERISA Insurance Claim Attorney are committed to helping you pursue the disability benefits you need.
 Please contact us online today for more information and to schedule a free case evaluation and legal consultation.

 What is a Substantial Gainful Activity?